jamessud/jamessud.github.io/_projects/read.md

 **Gabriel García Márquez, 1927-2014.
 Colombia**

 One Hundred Years of Solitude, 1967.

-Gabriel García Márquez, Colombia
+Chronicle of a Death Foretold, 1981.
+Márquez

 ***To Read:***